pythonkenyard/overeddit/README.md

 ## Future additions
 option to delete comments
 option to both overwrite then delete comments.
 (I have seen previous addons do this)
-Note: This was a quick 1-2hr script from my part. there is not much documentation and formatting probably isnt great, but it gets the job done.
+Possibility to have a list of various comments which are chosen at random just to spice things up.
 Potential other options for ease of use: make a one click exe which can be run with login prompt and get token automatically.
 Currently beyond the scope of project but if there is demand I could look into this.

 ## Background